Aidar5/nattoeng/docs/source/exercises/11_exercises.rst

     def parse_cdp_neighbors(command_output):
         """
-        Here we pass command output with one string because it is in this form we will receive command output from equipment.
+        Here we pass command output with one string because in this form we will receive command output from equipment.
         Taking command output as argument, instead of a file name, we make function more universal: it can work with both files and output from equipment.
 Plus, we learn to work with that output.
         """